 The main reason why it’s important to distinguish between these two types of leads is to avoid confusion and misunderstanding when people talk about how they want to get more leads.
 Any disagreement about the definition of a lead can culminate in the wrong determination.
 For instance, someone may say they're not getting enough leads, but the marketing expert they're talking to may misinterpret this is as general marketing qualified leads who are ready to be turned into SQLs, when the person was actually getting a satisfactory amount of MQLs but wanted more sales.
 In this case, a solution may be implemented to increase MQLs when instead the focus should be on the sales end of the buyer's journey.

 Ultimately, MQLs are ready for one-on-one interaction that leads them down the buyer's journey, while SQLs are at the bottom of the funnel and ready to make a purchase or become clients.
 Understanding these key differences can help avoid the issue of miscommunication between marketers and customers in the long run.
+Once you know the difference between sales leads and prospects, you can better discern between them and maximize the efficiency of your sales process.
+You’ll subsequently have a better understanding of your processes overall and be in more control over your campaigns as a result.

 Have any other questions about the difference between a lead and a prospect?
 Feel free to ask or suggest your own definitions in the comments below!